 Franklin Elementary Assessment Information

-The Developmental Reading Assessment (DRA) is a standardized reading test used to determine a student’s instructional level in reading.
-The DRA is administered individually to students.
+Fountas and Pinnell (F&P) is a standardized reading test used to determine a student’s instructional level in reading.
+F&P is administered individually to students using either fiction or nonfiction texts.
 Students read a selection (or selections) and then retell what they have read to the examiner.
 As the levels increase, so does the difficulty level for each selection.

 The Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are a set of procedures and measures for assessing the acquisition of early literacy skills.
 They are designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
 DIBELS are comprised of seven measures to function as indicators of phonemic awareness, alphabetic principle, accuracy and fluency with connected text, reading comprehension, and vocabulary.